 All business owners know that customers’ needs and wants are constantly changing.
 However, it is the responsibility of these owners to keep up with customer trends, as well as new innovations within the commercial field.
 Due to the surge in the use of digital technology, as well as the safety and convenience offered by online shopping, this form of shopping has become a sought-after experience for users.
-The increased desire of customers to shop on virtual platforms, not only opens up a window of opportunity for electronic commerce (EC) businesses and entrepreneurs, but has brought about many new trends and challenges for the upcoming year.
+The increased desire of customers to migrate to digital and innovative virtual platforms to do their shopping, not only opens up a window of opportunity for electronic commerce (EC) businesses and entrepreneurs, but has brought about many new trends and challenges for the upcoming year.

 The ever-changing nature of consumer needs, wants and shopping patterns

 Over the past few years, there has been a growing trend towards online shopping.
 The boom in the e-commerce industry was fast-tracked by the COVID-19 pandemic due to its attraction of a safe and convenient shopping experience.
 A recent study done by Nielsen revealed that 68% of South African consumers decreased their frequency of visiting physical supermarkets, whilst 37% of South African consumers increased their online shopping activity in 2020.

 Since customers are starting to change their shopping patterns by migrating to online shopping, new trends can be witnessed with the types of products that customers are buying digitally.
 Originally, customers used online platforms mainly for fashion, travel or entertainment.
 However, the scope of goods that are being bought via e-commerce methods is starting to broaden immensely.
 One example is the purchasing of groceries.
 The above-mentioned Nielsen study also indicated that online grocery shopping has become a ‘lifeline’ for many South African consumers.
 In the past, customers generally went to physical shops to purchase such goods, but this is no longer the case.
 Therefore, online shopping online is no longer limited to only certain product categories.